rsarendus/vecmath/README.md

 vector.xy(2.0, 3.0);
 vector.xy(another2dVector);
 ```

-**Quaternions** are just specialized 4-dimensional vectors and thus have all the same properties as regular vectors.

 **Matrix elements** are referred to by the combination of vector (**X**, **Y**, **Z**, **T**) and component names (**x**, **y**, **z**, **w**) in vector-major order.
 For example **Xx**, **Xy**, **Zx**, **Tw** and so on.